Select Page

 Note our NO refund policy, once you have paid for a training, but you can always reschedule online classes with a rescheduling fee of $150, if you cancel within 72 hours.

-Our classes can be taken in any order, although you can’t mediate until you meet all the requirements of Texas statutes.
+Our classes can be taken in any order, although you can’t mediate until you meet all the requirements of the Texas statute.

 Classes will be held on ZOOM, so it is required for certificate attendance that students use a computer and remain on camera, ATTENTIVELY, for the duration of the training.